cliffordwilliam/full-stack-markdown-book/_posts/2024-08-14-asking-for-help.md

 Some things may seem obvious to you but most of the time it is not, so even the most trivial thing does have a significant impact on other things.
 This is because experts know a lot more on the small things that it does matter.
 So when people asks for more context just give it to them.

+## Outside sources

+Section from here on out are from outside sources.

 ## Do not ask to ask, Just ask

 Do not ask Any Java experts around?
 This is asking others to take responsibility because if they are mistaken they they are not an expert right.
 This is also bad since you filter out others from answering.
 And this is also lazy, if you are not willing to put in the work in asking then others will not put in the work to answering.
 Also being more explicit on what you are asking can attract interest from others that in turn invites more people to answer your question.